TheJanusStream/symbios-avatar/README.md

 ```

 Codes are deliberately lossy — quantised to a byte per axis (a length gets
-two), checksummed, and written in Crockford base32 so `I`/`L`/`O` survive being
+two), checksummed, and written in Crockford base32, whose alphabet drops
-copied by hand.
+`I`, `L`, `O` and `U` so a code survives being read aloud or copied by hand.
 The record remains the source of truth.

 ## How joints work